rsaggio87/LeaveOutTwoWay/README.md

                 * Read movers-stayers structure to fasten computation of (Bii,Pii).

-  * In terms of speed, for the test dataset used in `example.m'
+  * In terms of speed, for the test dataset used in `example.m`

                 * With version 1.32 the code takes 260 seconds to compute (Bii,Pii).